A reputation as a ‘leading regional heavyweight’ for commercial matters."

 - EC investigation into Hutchison 3G UK/Telefónica UK (O2) (2016) (advising a third party)

-- Advising a number of local authorities on the application of EU state aid rules to ERDF funding of local energy and heating schemes and renewable energy projects
+- Advising a number of local authorities on the application of EU state aid rules to ERDF funding of local energy and heating schemes and renewable energy projects and redevelopment projects

 - Representing recipients of ERDF grants on UK government and EU investigations into suspected procurement irregularities

-Our team appear before the UK and EU courts and also represent clients at mediations, arbitrations and other forms of ADR.
+Our team appear before the UK courts and also represent clients at mediations, arbitrations and other forms of ADR.
 They also represent clients in relation to investigations by and proceedings before the CMA, EC and other authorities.

 Our Competition team is led by Matthew O’Regan, a former Solicitor-Advocate, who has over 20 years’ experience of all aspects of UK, EU and international competition law and is recognised as a leading competition practitioner.
 A former partner at Burges Salmon LLP, he also practised for over a decade in the Brussels office of Freshfields Bruckhaus Deringer LLP.
+Matthew has recently joined the editorial team of Chitty on Contracts, published by Sweet and Maxwell.
+Read more here.

 As well as accepting instructions from solicitors, all our team members can also accept instructions from in-house lawyers and foreign lawyers.